ucb-eecs251b/sp24-project-usb2-generator/src/main/scala/usb2rx/README.md

 | k | Output | 1 bit | K chirp |
 | sync | Output | 1 bit | High if SYNC pattern detected |
 | eop | Output | 1 bit | High if EOP pattern detected |

+# Full Report

+If the authors forget to add a link to the paper here, please email srevi@berkeley.edu and it'll be fixed, maybe possibly.